 This virtual folder works in Windows Vista or better.

-Once installed, you can access the My Computer folder from the Windows Start Menu (through the button named Computer) or through the icon in the All Programs list.
+Once installed, you can access the My Computer folder from the Windows Explorer or through the icon in the All Programs list in Windows 7.

 Browse photos from other Flickr users by adding accounts to the root of the Flickr Drive folder.
 Search for photos with specific tags by adding a Tag Search folder (similar to a regular search folder in Windows Vista).
 Under your own Flickr account, you can add and delete photos and photosets too.